 Q: What sorts of problems do bats cause in home ?

 A: The main problem that bats cause is that they leave poop and pee all over your attic.
 Over a few years, your attic will be full of bat guano!
 It smells bad, it corrodes wood and drywall, and it will develop mold.
+You will need to contact a service that handles similar wildlife control problems, like Raccoon Removal, to properly sanitize and exclude your bats.
 Read more about bat guano, aka bat feces here.

 Q: What if I find bats in my chimney ?

 A: If you have bats living inside of your chimney, DO NOT start a fire ; burning up bats will only ood your home with burned bats.
-Find out more about bats inside the chimney here.
+Find out more about bats inside the chimney and bat removal here.

 Q: When is the maternity season and why are bats protected during this time?

 A: It is most likely that the bats in your attic are females--we refer to them as the maternal colony and they use your attic as a safe place to give birth and raise their young.
 Usually the male bats live outside of the home.
 Females give birth to just one bat per year and also raise them for a few months, from April to August.
-Read more about bat maternity season here.
+Read more about bat maternity season from a Wildlife Control specialist here.